ganapativs/preact-redux-autocompete/README.md

 rm -rf .git && git init && yarn init && yarn
 ```

-> :information_source: This re-initializes the repo and sets up your NPM project.
+> :information_source: This re-initializes the repo and sets up your Yarn project.

 **3. Install the dependencies:**